 In the European Union the technical conditions and the licensing regimes for equipment using the radio spectrum in the frequency range up to 3000 GHz are described in the “Radio Interface Specifications” (RIS).
 Most CEPT administrations not being part of the EU have meanwhile also introduced RIS.
 The available RIS are published in the European EFIS-database (see www.efis.dk) where information field Nr.
 7 defines the maximum allowed transmission power or power density.

-Note: the ‘stochastic’ values referred to represent the statistical fluctuations of the log-normal variable involved.

-Note that w does not appear in this expression, because there is no dependence on the wanted power when considering DTTB receiver overloading.

-We use free space loss for 20 m separation distance: LOSS(.02) = 32.45 + 20log f + 20log .02 = 54.72 dB.

 If an interference source is removed, the LP will increase, and the IP will decrease, and both ‘degradations’ will be negative.